Rosetta Stone (software): 2010s

+On September 17, 2013, Rosetta Stone announced the launch of a new Kids Division.
+In November 2014, it debuted its first kids reading program for consumers, Rosetta Stone Kids Reading.

+Since 2016, the company's president and CEO has been John Hass.

+Rosetta Stone is transitioning to a cloud-based business model that goes beyond language learning and deeper into education technology.

+Acquisitions

+On August 31, 2020, Rosetta Stone announced that they had entered an agreement to be acquired by Cambium Learning Group for $792 million.

+On March 17, 2021, Rosetta Stone was acquired by IXL Learning from Cambium Learning Group.

-Dynamic Immersion
+Dynamic immersion

 In a Rosetta Stone Language Learning exercise, the learner pairs sound or text to one of several images.
 The number of images per screen varies.

 For example, the software shows the learner four photographs.
 A native speaker makes a statement that describes one of the photographs, and the statement is printed on the screen; the learner chooses the photograph that the speaker described.
 In another variation, the learner completes a textual description of a photograph.

 In writing exercises, the software provides an on-screen keyboard for the user to type characters that are not in the Latin alphabet or accents that may not be in their native language.

 Grammar lessons cover grammatical tense and grammatical mood.
 In grammar lessons, the program firstly shows the learner several examples of a grammatical concept, and in some levels, the word or words the learner should focus on are highlighted.
 Then the learner is given a sentence with several options for a word or phrase, and the learner chooses the correct option.

 If the learner has a microphone, the software will evaluate word pronunciation using the embedded speech recognition engine, TrueAccent.

 Each unit contains reviews of the content in those lessons, and each unit concludes with a Milestone activity, which is a simulated conversation that covers the content of the unit.